cffls/py2hs/README.md

 ```

 What we are are seeing, is a type class, `MyObject`, that declares a behavior (or interface), `area`,
 which returns a Float when a type of `MyObject` is given.
-Notice that the `class` here is not the same as the
+Notice that the `class` in Haskell is not the same as the
 "class" in Python.
+Instead, it is more similar to an abstract class in Python.

 Now, we can define Shapes and Continents separately and make them support area calculation at the same time.